Spread of the corona virus in Slovenia

 With about 6,250 physicians in Slovenia, there are about 3.00 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Through medical care, the mortality of major known diseases can be reduced to an above-average extent.
 For example, only about 13 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.

 Supply with drinking water

-Slovenia is one of the few countries that offers almost its entire population (98.05 percent) access to an immediately available, running drinking water supply.
+As one of the few countries, Slovenia offers almost its entire population (98.05 percent) access to an immediately available, running drinking water connection.
 The proportion of the population that is reached by additional supply from springs and wells or supplied drinking water is 100%.
 In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
 Within the European Union, this share is 97%.
 Only in a few countries does the proportion fall below 10%.